-Today you're going to learn how to build simple and cheap wind generator, fully homemade from scratch.
+Today you're going to learn how to choose wind turbine motors and build a simple and cheap low power wind turbine, entirely homemade from scratch.

 Want to know the best part?